metalcarratt/ministry/ls/Revelation/msg09.md

 - the first and last (who will finish what He began), the living One, the One with the authority over death amd hadea.

+almost all these points impress the point that in revelation Christ comea not only with grace and love but with judgment. however His judgment is still in love, in tender care, to trim the wicks and make the lampstands shining expressions of the triune God.